andreasthoelke/dotfiles/.vim/notes/notes-todos.md

   Option + Shift + Key that prints with one keypress (option+shift+g does not work in one press!) and you need to use that other special char for the vim map

+#### Limit a map to specific app
+Source this line to get the `bundle id` of a MacOs app:
+!osascript -e 'id of app "Finder"'
+!osascript -e 'id of app "Alacritty"'

+The conditions array resides in the root object/ the same level as the "from" and "to" objects
+            "conditions": [
+                            { "bundle_identifiers": [
+                                "^io\\.alacritty$"
+                              ],
+                              "type": "frontmost_application_if"
+                            }
+                          ],

-  > Karabiner option/alt mapping example. (not in use any more)
+#### Karabiner option/alt mapping example. (not in use any more)
-  > Note: - <c-;> and <c-+> are "unmappable" keys in vim!
+Note: - <c-;> and <c-+> are "unmappable" keys in vim!
 Therefore using:
   `nnoremap … q:k`
 nnoremap … :echo 'ab'<cr>
-  > This map is using Karabiner mapping: "description": "Left Control + ; to Option + ; to open vim command history",
+This map is using Karabiner mapping: "description": "Left Control + ; to Option + ; to open vim command history",

   Key Codes
   * Use the MacOS `Key Codes` app to view key codes and unicode id.